IRIG-BCI-IMAC/Dual_miR_mRNA_SCseq/READ_ME.md

 Plots of GSEA results log10-pvalue as a function of enrichment score for each conditions Plot of GSEA results +/-log10 (p-values) of one condition as a function of the other condition.

+### `Main_1b_Supp_6_GSEA_Efficacy.R`
+GSEA analysis using both conserved and non-conserved targets, threshold on targets expression > 4 RPKM in log2 scale and TCS < -0.5, -0.4, -0.3, -0.2,-0.1 or  <= 0 with Pearson correlations and log2 scale for miRNA and mRNA expressions.

+Outputs:
+Table of results from GSEA analysis for all miRNAs selected for analysis.
+Plots of GSEA results log10-pvalue as a function of enrichment score.
+Plots of standard deviation of miRNA expression in log2 scale as a function of mean miRNA expression in log2 scale, colorized according to GSEA results.

 ### `Supp_1_GSEA_miR-26a-5p.R`
 GSEA analysis of hsa-miR-26a-5p using different conditions on targets selection with Pearson correlation and log2 scale for miRNA and mRNA expression.